 The institutional aspect of democratic governance is of utmost importance today, as we are witnessing the return of populism and authoritarianism.
 The argument that a new turbulent society, with different people, problems and ideas, more disconnected with its internal reality, and more interconnected with global elements, have all been used to explain the rise of populism and authoritarianism as protectors of the status quo or a traditional way of life.
 Similarly, the declining trust in democratic governance institutions is often used to show how the system is broken and biased in favor of the 1%, and how this contributes to the rise of inequality.
 Distrust in democratic governance institutions is even linked to people’s perception that their countries are not moving in the right direction, and why they have no confidence in current leaders or traditional politicians.
 Therefore, in this context people can make an argument in favor of outsiders taking power.
 Unfortunately, the same people who help elect populists find out later once these outsiders are in power that they are instead charlatans, ideologues, racists and simply inept at governing.
 While some of the challenges mentioned above need to be tackle as there is evidence to support the claims, not all of these challenges are the result of lack of trust in democratic governance institutions alone.
 What these challenges show is a more complex reality, which reflects attitudes about democratic governance that are in themselves only part of the explanation of the dynamics of democratic governance in the Twenty First Century.

 A recent study by Edelman of 28 countries shows evidence of the current state of affairs, and how much more complex reality is, supporting a more comprehensive approximation that speaks to a systemic crisis, not only to one aspect of the system.
 The study shows that we are in a perfect storm that sustains itself on the basis of a vicious circle.
 As is illustrated in Figure 1, trust in institutions is not just a function of how governments perform relative to the expectations that people have.
 It is also a function of a number of other elements, such as a lack of, or eroding belief systems and growing economic and social fears.
 In turn, more people are vulnerable to fear, which further erodes trust in democratic governance institutions and unwillingness of people to have a vested interest in their democratic political systems and processes.
-All of these nourishes perceived bad government performance, and makes government look distant from most citizens’ daily experiences and needs.
+All of these nourish the perception of bad government performance, and makes government look distant from most citizens’ daily experiences and needs.
 Today these perceptions are further intensified by the media (press, television and social media), which has found more channels and modalities of expression and information, but without necessarily ensuring veracity, objectivity, substantive analysis, and pedagogical content.

 We are experiencing a moment of pessimism no doubt.
 But let’s be clear, populism is not about institutions.
 It is not about human development, finding a constructive role for the State, or about civic engagement.
-Precisely, the ideal world for populists is one without institutions and active civil society.
+Precisely, the ideal world for populists is one without institutions and active civil society, where chaos and polarization can thrive.
 Yes, authority is disperse today, communities are more diverse, inequality and exclusion are real, and of course complexity and uncertainty remain high.
 However, populism, much less the personal version of populism, is not the answer to the challenges of democratic governance today in the world.
 We need to search and find a new way to manage complex societies, one that is not centered on the bias assumption that institutions are only relevant for the business of government or the instrumental part of governance.
 We need to bring back the human and social dimensions to the institutional approach.
 The source of change cannot come only from government, nor can elections bring change by itself.
 It must include much more than governments and politicians.

 The future is open to rebuild institutions.
 This unease and unhappiness should lead into creative changes.
 A new vision for humanity, community and inclusive public goods is needed.
 One that brings back a moral compass for government, ensuring check and balances, a public service ethos, and accountability.
 But that will not happen from within government, as many have found ways to live comfortably of government and do not want to change it.
 It will happen only if citizens act collectively, and demand in mass, and if citizens find new micro places to recreate and live democratic life, such as the local space, the small city or the large city.
-Greed, narcissism and hostility have no place in democratic governance, and these need to be replaced by a localized and restless energy of citizens so that it can nourish and usher a new wave of democratic institutions.
+Greed, narcissism and hostility have no place in democratic governance, and they need to be replaced by a localized and restless energy of citizens so that it can nourish and usher a new wave of democratic institutions.